 |Twisted Tree Steakhouse||314-394-3366||Steaks & American||West County|

 Let’s go to two of the most popular steaks found at restaurants —the T-Bone and the porterhouse.
 The T-Bone is a combination of the filet mignon and the boneless strip steak.
 Throw in more parts of filet and what you have is a porterhouse.
 The main difference between these two types of steak is the size of the tenderloin.
 It is important to note that during the grilling process, the strip will take more time to cook than the tenderloin.

 Rib-eye steak is not as lean as other types of steak but it is more marbled.
 This causes it to have more flavour and juice.
 As the name denotes, it is cut from the beef rib of cattle.
 Many steak connoisseurs in St. Louis claim that rib-eye is their steak of choice.
 Rib-eye works great on the grill as it can be grilled to medium without losing its flavour and juiciness.
 Save this type of steak for a special occasion.

 Lastly, the sirloin is the king of bold flavours and one of the most popular entrees served at STL restaurants and steak houses.
 Cattle tend to use this muscle more than any other muscle in their body.
 Because of this, it is less tender than other steaks.
 However, top sirloin is still an excellent choice.
 Prices are moderate but worth every cent as flavour and tenderness are highly retained by his cut.
 Sirloin can be grilled from rare to medium.
 Allow this to sit in the marinade for a couple of hours in order to increase flavor.

-Different ways to order your steak cooked at steakhouse in St. Louis
+How to have your steak cooked in St. Louis